 Focus on the ‘raw bar’ and meaty mains at this brand new Mexican restaurant.
 In the former, you’ll find plates of oysters, ceviche made with snapper and compressed mezcal mango, wagyu beef tartar and a coconut-infused tuna.
 In the latter, there’s miso braised lamb shank, spicy tiger prawns, chili and cashew nut chicken and other Central American-inspired dishes.
 There’s also a 24-carat gold leaf taco at this rooftop spot but while it’s certainly fancy, it isn’t really keto.

-Sweet Greens Restaurant, Abu Dhabi
+Sweet Greens, Abu Dhabi

-This new entry at Rihan Heights is focused on local produce and sustainable operations, but recently they’ve been going all-in on keto, too.
+This entry at Rihan Heights is focused on local produce and sustainable operations, but recently they’ve been going all-in on keto, too.
 They’ve just held their first keto Friday brunch, celebrating International Keto Day, on January 10 and are coming up with more keto treats every time we log into Instagram.
 Recent entries include cauliflower-crust pizza, a gluten-free, keto-friendly brownie and a keto-friendly “cloud” bread.

 Danae Mercer is a freelance health and travel journalist and globally recognized influencer and leader in the body acceptance movement.